robertcornet/TUD_AI_driving/simulator/simulator_explained.md

 |90|1|
 |100|1|

-## The Motor
+*def* motor()\
+This function calculates the torque that the motor will produce, given the voltage from the ESC and its rotational speed.

-Tamiya specifies a motor KV (RPM per volt) of 2222.
-Our measurements revealed a KV closer to 2775:
+Tamiya specifies a motor RPM per volt (KV) of 2222, and a stall torque per volt (TV) of 0.0042 Nm.
+Our measurements revealed a KV closer to 2775, and a TV of 0.0065 Nm.

 |Voltage|Motor RPM|KV|
 |---|---|---|
 |3.45|9322|2702|